Skip to content

 Stakeout

-Stakeout is the most visible alternative — it has an iOS and Android app, a free tier, and a polished interface.
-The free tier gives you 1 watch with push notification only.
-SMS alerts require a paid subscription plus a 3-phone add-on fee.
-Users in App Store reviews have flagged that high-demand reservations can move faster than the alert reaches them on the base tier.
+Stakeout is the most visible alternative: it has an iOS app, a free tier, and a polished interface.
+The captured App Store listing says the free tier gives you 1 watch with push notification only, text alerts are Premium only, and upgraded plans can support up to 3 phone numbers.

 MouseWatcher